 See Figure 0.6, Figure 0.7, Figure 0.9, and Figure 0.10, in the Appendix for detailed results on total trip cost, duration, time of day, and traffic conditions for the pilot survey.
 In addition, see Figure 0.8 in the Appendix for results on trip length for the main survey.

-Figure 4.12 shows the share of the time of day that trip is typically taken in the main survey.
+Figure 4.12 shows the distribution of the time of day that the trip is typically taken in the main survey.
 Respondents were not asked to report the exact departure or arrival time, only what time of day the trip took place and whether it was during rush hour.
-It makes sense that morning trips are most prevalent considering that we explicitly asked them to think of a trip daily trip starting from home and the most frequent type of trip was to the workplace.
+It makes sense that morning trips are most prevalent considering that we explicitly asked them to think of adaily trip starting from home and the most frequent type of trip was to the workplace.

 Figure 4.13 depicts the share of observed traffic conditions (degree of congestion) during the trip in the main survey.
 For car travelers, this will be the traffic conditions that they experience themselves, while for other travelers, it could also be the conditions that they observe in the car lane of the road.
 Roughly half of the trips encounter little to no queuing and less than 10% of trips encounter lots of queueing.
-The shares as similar in the pilot survey.
+The shares are similar in the pilot survey.
 (See Figure 0.10 in the Appendix).